romanvm/django-tinymce4-lite/README.rst

 Quick Start
 ===========

 (The application is fully functional.
-I need to complete docs and a PyPI package.)
+I need to complete documentation and a PyPI package.)

 Install requirements::